Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Error Bounds for Equal and General Weights Error Bounds for Equal and General Weights

 The equal-weight choice analyzed in \Cref{subsec:equal-weights} yields a clean bound in the homogeneous regime.
 However, in many applications, the view dimensions $d_k$ and the signal-to-noise ratios $\snr_k$ may vary substantially across $k$, making equal weighting potentially inefficient.
-Perhaps more surprisingly, as we will see in the next theorem, equal weights need not be optimal even under homogeneity.
+Moreover, equal weights need not be optimal even under homogeneity.

 A key difference from the equal weight analysis is the notion of misalignment under general weights.
 For $\w=(w_1,\ldots,w_K)\in\Delta_K$ where $\Delta_K:=\big\{ \tilde\w \in \mathbb{R}^K : \tilde w_k \ge 0, \sum_{k=1}^K \tilde w_k = 1 \big\}$, we define